libj/math/README.md

    Though `BigInt` outperforms `BigInteger` in most operations, there are a few in which it is lacking.
 One particular operation that is important to note is **`mul(T)`** (i.e. multiplication of an arbitrary precision number by another arbitrary precision number). `BigInt`'s `mul(T)` cannot match the performance of `BigInteger`'s `multiply(T)` for "medium-sized numbers", because `BigInteger`'s `multiply(T)` is implemented as an intrinsic function. `BigInt` comes close to this performance with its <ins>Critical Native</ins> implementation of its multiplication algorithms, but it is still not as fast.
 Nonetheless, where `BigInt` loses in isolated runtime performance, it gains back with its superior ability in reducing unnecessary heap memory allocation for transient calculations.

    Please refer to [Multiplication](BigIntMultiplicationTest.md) for benchmark statistics.

+1. **What is <ins>Critical Native</ins> JNI?**

+   Calling a JNI method from Java [is rather expensive](https://stackoverflow.com/questions/24746776/what-does-a-jvm-have-to-do-when-calling-a-native-method/24747484#24747484) compared to a simple C function call.
+Specifically when dealing with arrays, the JNI architecture necessitates expensive operations to convert Java arrays into "critical" native arrays and back.
+By converting a Java array to a "critical" native array, the JVM is notified to disallow the GC from freeing the respective memory.
+This overhead is significant, and all but disqualifies JNI as an optimization for algorithms that work with arrays.

+   The JDK has a _private API_ called <ins>Critical Native</ins> to reduce the overhead function calls that do not require much JNI functionality.
+This feature was designed for internal use in the JDK.
+There is no public specification, and the only documentation you may find is in the comments to [JDK-7013347](https://bugs.openjdk.java.net/browse/JDK-7013347).

+   For `BigInt`, the use of <ins>Critical Native</ins> JNI results in 25% faster performance invoking JNI functions.

+   For further information about <ins>Critical Native</ins> JNI, please refer to [this StackOverflow post](https://stackoverflow.com/a/36309652/7223707).

 ## `Decimal`